BBRRE/Monkey-Hunter-Problem/README.md

 Can't get the website to be responsive on mobiles so best to avoid it.

-Would appreciate any suggestions to make the website look better nad improve the p5 sketches
+Would appreciate any suggestions to make the website look better and improve the p5 sketches